The Canonical Amoebot Model: Algorithms and Concurrency Control: The Canonical Amoebot Model

 With the communication, movement, and concurrency control operations defined, we now briefly characterize their time and space complexity.
+Recall that we assume amoebots execute reliably, without crash or Byzantine faults.
 The \Connected\ operations are effectively instantaneous as the system layer has immediate access to the physical information about its port connectivity; moreover, these operations do not involve any messages.
+The complexity of the \Lock\ and \Unlock\ operations depend on their implementation; e.g., the local mutual exclusion algorithm of~\cite{Daymude2022-localmutual} guarantees termination in finite time and that at most two messages are in transit between any pair of neighbors at any time.
 For the remaining operations, recall from Sections~\ref{subsec:modelanatomy} and~\ref{subsubsec:operationsmoves} that we assume (\textit{i}) messages pending in an outgoing message buffer are each sent to the connected neighbor in FIFO order in finite time and are immediately flushed on disconnection, and (\textit{ii}) every physical movement completes in finite time.
-We first consider the execution of each operation independently. \begin{itemize} \item \Read.
-A \Read\ operation by an amoebot $A$ from its own public memory is immediate and does not involve any messages.
-If instead $A$ reads from the public memory of a neighbor $B$, at most two messages are used --- a \texttt{read\_request} sent from $A$ to $B$ followed by a \texttt{read\_ack} sent from $B$ to $A$ --- that are each delivered in finite time by (\textit{i}).
+We first consider the execution of each operation independently. \begin{itemize} \item A \Read\ operation by an amoebot $A$ from its own public memory is immediate and does not involve any messages.
+If instead $A$ reads from the public memory of a neighbor $B$, at most two messages are used---a \texttt{read\_request} sent from $A$ to $B$ followed by a \texttt{read\_ack} sent from $B$ to $A$---that are each delivered in finite time by (\textit{i}).
 Successful termination occurs when $A$ receives \texttt{read\_ack} while a disconnection between $A$ and $B$ results in immediate failure with any related messages being flushed.

-\item \Write.
-A \Write\ operation by an amoebot $A$ to its own public memory is immediate and does not involve any messages.
+\item A \Write\ operation by an amoebot $A$ to its own public memory is immediate and does not involve any messages.
 If instead $A$ writes to the public memory of a neighbor $B$, one message is used: a \texttt{write\_request} sent from $A$ to $B$ that is delivered in finite time by (\textit{i}).
 Successful termination occurs when $A$ sends \texttt{write\_request} while a disconnection between $A$ and $B$ results in immediate failure with any related messages being flushed.

-\item \Contract.
-A \Contract\ operation does not involve any messages.
+\item A \Contract\ operation does not involve any messages.
 It either fails at its start or succeeds after releasing its connections and completing its contraction, which must occur in finite time by (\textit{ii}).